AET-CS/aet-cs.github.io/white/CS10/calendar.md

 - 8/23/24: Intro to class.
 We reviewed the class webpage, yearly curriculum, grading and homework policies.
 Everybody ran "Hello World" to make sure their laptop is OK and we did some `codingbat` problem.
 Finally we worked on some coding challenges in groups.
 [Day 1 Coding Challenges](day01.md)

+- 8/25/24: Check your coding challenge solutions with these files [Longest Prefix](../code/LongestPrefix.java) -- [String to Integer](../code/AtoIProblem.java)-- [Roman Numeral](../code/RomanToInt.java) -- [Reverse Integer](../code/ReverseInt.java).
+Run the file in your local IDE and provide the solution where it's asked for.